michaelshiloh/robotaPsyche/weeklySchedule.md

 ##### todays-assignment
 #### Production Assignment Due May 7

-- Fix your `testWrite()` function.
+- Fix your `writeText()` function.
 Send me a message when you're done so that I can test.
-	- Include a short description of what each object is and how they interract
+	- Include a short description of what each object is and how they interact
 - Fix the size of your objects so they appear reasonable relative to the size of the canvas
 - Continue to fix bugs in your ecosystem